ameencarpenter/cars-sold-in-uae-analysis/README.md

 # MySQL Car Data Analysis Project

 ## Overview
-This project focuses on analyzing car-related data using MySQL.
+This project focuses on analyzing data for cars sold the UAE using MySQL.
 The dataset includes details about various car models, their manufacturers, origin countries, prices, and performance metrics.

 ## Dataset
 The project uses a dataset containing information on cars, stored in: